 As students progress through grades 7-12 and their creative musical experiences become more limited, ironically, this could also be the years when their creativity is nurtured best through music, because this is where students finally start reading musical scores.
 The reading isn’t as intense as with piano, marimba or organ since band, orchestra and choir members can only perform one note at a time, which limits them to a single linear melody (no vertical reading of the score).
 Still, the integration of rhythm, pitch, expression and physical coordination holds promise for nurturing creativity.
 The real question is: does it hold more promise in teaching creativity than creative assignments given in other disciplines?
 We don’t have our answer yet, and if a study is published to show that music nurtures creativity, we need to immediately ask, “But how does this benefit compare with the benefits of other activities that nurture creativity, such as learning computer programming, playing certain creative video games, or participating in a math club?”
 If music’s potential to develop creativity does not exceed that of other disciplines in a significant way, then musical study has no special claim to the creativity argument.

-It is difficult it is to find healthy skepticism when examining research on secondary benefits of musical study (creativity always being number one).
+It is difficult to find healthy skepticism when examining research on secondary benefits of musical study (creativity always being number one).
 As one example, one study found that musicians show increased divergent thinking, enhanced creative personality, full scale IQs and verbal IQs when compared with non-musicians (Gibson, et al., 2009).
 The discussion in the study asks the question, “Why are musicians better at divergent thinking than nonmusicians?”
 Rather than listing many possible explanations, the authors only list the single explanation, “One possibility is that some aspects of music training may enhance cognitive and neural mechanisms that are recruited for divergent thinking.”
 This overlooks two explanations that I believe are even more likely in a way that is fairly typical of this kind of research:

 If researchers aren’t mentioning these questions in their research, it is no surprise that music advocates aren’t either.
 The closest I can come to such research approaches the issue more indirectly.
 For example, Robert Root-Bernstein says that a common set of “tools of thinking” unify all disciplines.
 Similarly, some scholars point out great similarities between creative thinking and critical thinking (Webster & Richardson, 1994; Pogonowski, 1989), and of course critical thinking can be nurtured in any discipline.
 One study (Charyton & Snelbecker, 2007) goes even further to say: